ma-sharifi/recipeapi/README.md

 * A short explanation about how to run the solution with all the needed parts, you can find [here](how_to_run.md)

 ### Database diagram
 For handling this assignment At least we need 2 entities.
+One use can't have 2 recipe with one title.
 ![database](https://user-images.githubusercontent.com/8404721/197364029-7958b7f5-7d3a-4606-9c07-90c66f71dc75.jpg)